bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

     (or :math:`[0, 256]` with uniform noise; see
     `my previous post <link://a-note-on-using-log-likelihood-for-generative-models>`__).
     This translates to a per-pixel scaling of :math:`h(x) = \frac{x}{255}`.
-Since each pixel is independently scaled, this corresponds to a diagonal Jacobian determinant:
+Since each pixel is independently scaled, this corresponds to a diagonal Jacobian:
     :math:`\frac{1}{255} I` where :math:`I` is the identify matrix, resulting in a simple modification to the loss function.